khornberg/sermon-manager-for-wordpress/readme.txt

 = 1.9 =
 * NEW FEATURE: Podcast feeds for every Preacher, Service Type, Series, Bible Book, and Topic.
+* NEW FEATURE: New shortcode to display the latest sermon series image [latest_series] (many options including displaying by service type)
+* NEW FEATURE: Admin columns are now sortable - props to @khornberg
+* NEW FEATURE: All media is now uploaded to a custom folder /sermons/ under /uploads.
+This will allow easier media management and exclusion from backups (if desired)
+* Remove mediaelement audio player and use the built in mediaelement (now requires WordPress 3.6+)
 * Remove dependency on wp-pagenavi for shortcode pagination
 * Resolved issue with media player not displaying with shortcodes
-* New shortcode to display the latest sermon series image [latest_series] (many options including displaying by service type)
-* Admin columns are now sortable - props to @khornberg
-* All media is now uploaded to a custom folder /sermons/ under /uploads.
-This will allow easier media management and exclusion from backups (if desired)
-* Remove mediaelement audio player and use the built in mediaelement (now requires WordPress 3.6+)

 = 1.8.3 =